folio-org/folio-ansible/doc/ansible-roles.md

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

-## mod-auth-src
+## mod-auth
 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
-Depends on mongodb-org and okapi-src.
+Depends on mongodb-org.
+*Note: without a running Okapi instance, this role will fail.*

+## mod-auth-demo
+Hooks up mod-auth with mod-users, loads sample permissions data for the sample tenant (diku).
+Depends on mod-auth, mod-users-demo, tenant-data.

+## mod-auth-sample
+Build and deploy the mod-auth Node.js sample modules (thing-module and retrieve-module).
+Depends on mod-auth.
+*Note: without a running Okapi instance, this role will fail.*

 ## mod-circulation-build
 Clones and builds the source from folio-org/mod-circulation on